Chapter Introduction

 This infinite nature of God allows us to see His Spirit throughout the scriptures.
 What a great book idea this would be!

 The third part of the greeting is from Jesus Himself.
-This also captures 3 ideas to be considered.
+There are three ideas to be considered.
 He is the faithful witness.
 The Greek term used can mean martyr or witness either one.
-He was faithful, even to death on a cross.
+He was faithful, even to death on the cross.
 This leads to the second idea of Him being the firstborn from the dead.
 He provides a way for the many to follow.
 He is The Way.
-This seems to point toward the final idea that is an idea seen in Psalm 89:27 where it says:
+This seems to point toward the final idea seen in Psalm 89:27, where it says:

 Revelation 1:7

-We opened with the apocalyptic, transitioned to the letter and now we get an overview of the prophetic implications.
-There should be a spoiler alert and the outcome of the story, of His story (history) is revealed.
+We opened with the apocalyptic, transitioned to the letter, and now we get an overview of the prophetic implications.
+There should be a spoiler alert.
+The outcome of the story, of His story (history), is revealed.
 He is coming on the clouds and will return in like manner comes straight from the vision of Daniel:

 And behold, One like the Son of Man,